larryc1200/dkube-examples/image_cloudevents/README.md

 ## 1. Create DKube Code Repo

 The only manually created resource requirement for this example is the Code repo.
-The rest of the resources are created by the notebook script.
+The rest of the resources are optionally created by notebook scripts.

 - Select `Code` menu on the left, then `+ Code`, and fill in the following fields:
   - **Name:** `chest-xray`  **(Or choose your own name as `<your-code-repo>`)**